Luc Tardif: International Ice Hockey Federation

 Tardif joined the IIHF in 2008, as a member of the competition committee.
 He was elected to the IIHF Council in 2010.
 He was appointed treasurer of the IIHF in 2012, graduating to the position of finance committee chairman in 2016.
 He oversaw the 2021 World Junior Ice Hockey Championships hosted in Edmonton, on behalf of the IIHF.

 Tardif was a late addition to the 2021 IIHF presidential race to succeed René Fasel.
 After four rounds of voting, Tardif received support from the North American delegates, and defeated German Ice Hockey Federation president Franz Reindl, who was considered the favourite and was supported by the Russian federation.
 Tardif was elected to a five-year mandate as the fourteenth president of the IIHF, and became the first representative of France to hold the position since the inaugural president, Louis Magnus.

 Tardif stated his desire for the IIHF to resume activities halted due to the COVID-19 pandemic, to combine Division 1A and Division 1B at the Ice Hockey World Championships to have a larger event, and to encourage top-tier coaches to teach in developing countries.
 He campaigned for president with the goals of fighting doping in sport and racism, and to make the IIHF a non-political body.
 He also stated a desire to make hockey a universal sport similar to soccer or basketball, and the research and development would be key components of growth.
 He stated that expanding the IIHF's three-on-three ice hockey program was a priority, and targeting it to youth.
 He felt that co-ordination of schedules for the Kontinental Hockey League and other European leagues would benefit the players in Olympic years.
 He also sought for the National Hockey League to allow its players to participate in ice hockey at the 2022 Winter Olympics, and for the Olympics in China to encourage more players to participate in hockey across Asia.

 Personal life

 During the late 1980s, Tardif studied to become a sales engineer in the construction business, and had previously worked as a real estate agent.
 He was hired by Quille, the Grand-Ouest branch of the construction firm Bouygues, and ascended to be the director of sales for the company.
 He oversaw and developed tenders for public and private building works, including his former Rouen team's new ice rink.

-Tardif has multiple citizenship of France and Canada.
+Tardif has multiple citizenship including France and Canada.
 He met his Belgian wife Dalila during his second season playing in Europe.
 As of 2015, he has been married for 35 years, resides in Rouen, and has two daughters and one son.
 His son Luc Tardif Jr. was a professional hockey player.
-Tardif is also the father-in-law to hockey player, Jonathan Zwikel.
+Tardif is also the father-in-law to hockey player Jonathan Zwikel.